ryancahildebrandt/resume/README.md

 > - Synthesize tax information from company, mortgage client, and public agency databases in order to resolve tax issues
 > - Use knowledge of client and internal company procedures to resolve tax issues in a timely manner
 > - Coordinate with team members and leads to resolve assigned tasks efficiently, while continuing to learn new problem solving procedures daily
+> - Taking advantage of optional company trainings in Excel, Access, SQL database management, and Microsoft VBA

 ### RIT & Varsity Tutors - Tutor